Hotel Le Morgane

 The Chamonix Le Pass (CLP) covers the following area – Brevent-Flégère, Grands Montets, Balme (Tour-Vallorcine), as well as the beginner areas of La Vormaine, La Poya, Les Chosalets, Le Savoy and Les Planards.

-All passes are hands-free and costs €3 (non-refundable, although you can recharge the card on subsequent use) and a photo is needed for passes of 10+ days duration.
+All passes are hands-free and cost €3 (non-refundable, although you can recharge the card on subsequent use) and a photo is needed for passes of 10+ days duration.

 There are a number of ski schools in the resort offering everything from group lessons to private tuition and guiding.
 Group lessons typically start on Sunday or Monday and run for 5 or 6 mornings.
 Most ski schools will offer children’s ski lessons from age 4 upwards

-Chamonix is home to the training school for all French qualified instructors (ENSA) as well as being the centre for all High Mountain Guides.
+Chamonix is home to the training school for all French qualified instructors (ENSA) as well as being the center for all High Mountain Guides.

 Iconic Off-Piste Itinerary – Ski the iconic off-piste itinerary run and see the stunning glacier scenery.
 Access to the Vallee Blanche is via the Aiguille du Midi cable car and from there follows the off-piste glacier descent down to the resort.
 The full route is 24km and you have to hire a guide and you need to book in advance but it is all totally worth it.